What is iron?

-It is a malleable metal, has a gray to silver color and has magnetic properties.
+It is a malleable metal, has a gray to silver color and magnetic properties.
 It is a very hard and dense metal.

-It can be found in nature because it is part of numerous minerals and is rarely found free.
+It can be found in nature because it is part of many minerals and is rarely found free.
 To obtain iron in its elemental state, the oxides must be reduced with carbon and then undergo a refining process to remove the impurities present.